 - emphasise gender inappropriately or irrelevantly

-- minimise or trivialise women
+- minimise or trivialise people of any gender

-While “he” has been used historically as a generic term, it should be avoided. “he or she” is a better alternative, but it can sound awkward:
+While “he” has been used historically as a generic term, it should be avoided.
+“He or she” is a better alternative, but it can sound awkward:

 If a student finds that he or she has problems with his or her report, he or she should ask his or her lecturer for help before he or she gets thoroughly confused.